Last modified 2023-07-25.

 - Toggle side bar visibility.

 - Show names of recently opened tabs, which might contain files to edit, or might be VSCode settings, or VSCode key bindings, etc. Click on a tab name to open it.
-This key binding is bound to Go to File, which is slightly logical but a not a good descriptive name.
+This key binding is bound to Go to File, which is somewhat logical but not the most descriptive name.

 - Open the Command Palette.